karask/python-bitcoin-utils/README.rst

 Spend a non-standard tx
   https://github.com/karask/python-bitcoin-utils/blob/master/examples/spend_non_std_tx.py - spends funds from script OP_ADD OP_5 OP_EQUAL

+Create a P2SH address with a relative timelock https://github.com/karask/python-bitcoin-utils/blob/master/examples/create_p2sh_csv_p2pkh_address.py - creates a P2SH address that locks funds (sent to it) with a private key (P2PKH) and a relative locktime of 200 blocks in the future.

+Spend from a timelocked address https://github.com/karask/python-bitcoin-utils/blob/master/examples/spend_p2sh_csv_p2pkh.py - spends from a P2SH(CSV+P2PKH) address as created from above.

-Please explore the code base or the API documentation (BitcoinUtilities.pdf) for supported functionality and other options.
+Please explore the codebase or the API documentation (BitcoinUtilities.pdf) for supported functionality and other options.